kirilcvetkov92/Lane-Detection/readme.md

     * Line noise removal
 	    After applying hough transform, we obtain the lines formed from the edges.\
 	    A line `y=mx+b` is represented as (m,b), where `m` is the slope and `b` is the intercept.\

-        As we can see from the `Pic.1`, if we plot all the candidate lines as a points in 2d Axis,\
+	   	![Hough space and outliers][image2]

-	    there may be a noise points, simplified we can consider them as a points that are not representing the lane lines\
+        As we can see from the picture if we plot all the candidate lines as a points in 2d Axis, there may be a noise points, simplified we can consider them as a points that are not representing the lane lines which means their slope and intercept differs a far away from the mean.\
-	    which means their slope and intercept differs a far away from the mean.\
+        Below is the proposed formula for calculating the outliers:
-        Below is the proposed formula for calculating the outliers.
+ 		![Pipeline flow][image3]

     * Adding the new lines inside the frame buffer Once we cleaned the noise lines from the candidate lines, we should see how much they fit with all the previous lines which were inserted in the past,\ inside the buffer.\